Azure/fleet/docs/troubleshooting/clusterResourcePlacementScheduled.md

 - When the placement policy is set to `PickFixed`, but the specified cluster names do not match any joined member cluster name in the fleet, or the specified cluster is no longer connected to the fleet.
 - When the placement policy is set to `PickN`, and N clusters are specified, but there are fewer than N clusters that have joined the fleet or satisfy the placement policy.
-- When the CRP resource selector selects a reserved namespace.
+- When the `ClusterResourcePlacement` resource selector selects a reserved namespace.

 >Note: When the placement policy is set to `PickAll`, the `ClusterResourcePlacementScheduled` condition is always set to `true`.

-### Example Scenario:
+### Case Study:

-The example output below demonstrates a `ClusterResourcePlacement` with a `PickN` placement policy attempting to propagate resources to two clusters labeled `env:prod`.
-In this instance, two clusters, namely `kind-cluster-1` and `kind-cluster-2`, are joined to the fleet, with only one member cluster, `kind-cluster-1`, having the label `env:prod`.
+In the following example, the `ClusterResourcePlacement` with a `PickN` placement policy is trying to propagate resources to two clusters labeled `env:prod`.
+The two clusters, named `kind-cluster-1` and `kind-cluster-2`, have joined the fleet.
+However, only one member cluster, `kind-cluster-1`, has the label `env:prod`.

 ### CRP spec:
 ```